Graduation and Retention Rates: Find Out if Anyone Sticks Around

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Berklee College of Music about graduation rates for other more appropriate groups of students.

-While Berklee College of Music performs above average when it comes to the 40.0% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 52.2% ranks it similar to the average college.
+Berklee College of Music performs above average at graduating its first-time/full-time students on all fronts, posting an on-time (two or four years depending on the degree) and overall graduation rate of 45.4% and 59.0% respectively.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.